barryclark/jekyll-now/_posts/2016-01-03-Refactoring-ListenableFutures-to-For-Comprehensions.md

 This conversion uses the standard trick of setting up a [```Promise```](http://docs.scala-lang.org/overviews/core/futures.html#promises), and wiring up callbacks to resolve that ```Promise```.
 When the ```ListenableFuture``` resolves, its success or failure callback will execute, resolving the ```Promise``` either as a success or failure.
 Further future operations can be done on the ```Future``` generated from this promise.

-With this conversion in place, I can convert the ```ListenableFuture```s to Scala futures once needed.
+With this conversion in place, I can convert the ```ListenableFuture``` to Scala futures once needed.
 I did not make this a two-way conversion, so I can only convert to Scala, but this is acceptable as I can just use Scala idioms, including the final callbacks, instead of the ```ListenableFuture``` ones.

 Finally comes the payoff: using for-comprehensions instead of transforms.